-- 7.28 We have a duty to protect confidential information relating to the business or other affairs of any persons (section 91 of FSBRA as applied to our IFR functions by Regulation 14 of the PCIFRs), and will only disclose information in our possession when we consider it appropriate and are able to do so lawfully. - 7.29 There are also general statutory considerations that govern or restrict the way in which we deal with certain types of information.
-For example, any personal data must be collected and processed in accordance with the Data Protection Act 2018, the General Data Protection Regulation, and our Data Privacy Notice. - 7.30 Even when information is confidential and protected under FSBRA, there may be occasions when it is appropriate for us to disclose it.
+- 6.28 We have a duty to protect confidential information relating to the business or other affairs of any persons (section 91 of FSBRA as applied to our IFR functions by Regulation 14 of the PCIFRs), and will only disclose information in our possession when we consider it appropriate and are able to do so lawfully. - 6.29 There are also general statutory considerations that govern or restrict the way in which we deal with certain types of information.
+For example, any personal data must be collected and processed in accordance with the Data Protection Act 2018, the General Data Protection Regulation, and our Data Privacy Notice. - 6.30 Even when information is confidential and protected under FSBRA, there may be occasions when it is appropriate for us to disclose it.
 One such case is where it will advance or help us to perform our public functions.
 For example, we may need to share the information with other regulators in the interests of cooperation and coordination.
-We may also need to share it to a wider pool of stakeholders and seek their views on it to better understand a matter of regulatory concern and assess what, if any, action we need to take. - 7.31 If our decisions may affect other parties, we may need to consider whether we should disclose confidential information in the interests of fairness.
-Relevant parties need to have sufficient information to understand our decisions, the basis for them, and the supporting evidence.
+We may also need to share it to a wider pool of stakeholders and seek their views on it to better understand a matter of regulatory concern and assess what, if any, action we need to take. - 6.31 If our decisions may affect other parties, we may need to consider whether we should disclose confidential information in the interests of fairness.
+Relevant parties need to have sufficient information to understand our decisions, the basis for them, and the supporting evidence. - 6.32 When considering if it would be lawful and appropriate to disclose confidential information, we will have regard to the sensitivity of the information and how best to fulfil our obligations to act fairly. - 6.33 If a person considers that the information it is providing to us is so sensitive that we should not disclose it, it should make this clear to us when it provides the information. - 6.34 Where we have asked for information, we will typically invite any party that has given us information to explain if, any of it should be treated as sensitive, and why.
+We may also ask for a version of the material that we can share with another relevant party, if the need arises. - 6.35 In other circumstances, including when we receive unsolicited information, it is helpful to us if parties explain (in writing) if we should treat any information as sensitive, and why.
+This includes information we receive orally (by telephone or face-to-face).

-Section 91 of FSBRA defines confidential information and imposes restrictions on its disclosure to protect confidentiality so far as possible, while ensuring that we are able to exercise our functions.
-The FSBRA (Disclosure of Confidential Information) Regulations 2014 2014/882 ('the Disclosure Regulations') provide a number of gateways through which we may share confidential information.
+27. Section 91 of FSBRA defines confidential information and imposes restrictions on its disclosure to protect confidentiality so far as possible, while ensuring that we are able to exercise our functions.
+The FSBRA (Disclosure of Confidential Information) Regulations 2014 (SI 2014/882) ('the Disclosure Regulations') provide a number of gateways through which we may share confidential information.